University of California

 Find out about the sabbatical provisions that apply to you.

 You accumulate credit toward sabbatical eligibility for each full quarter or semester in which you work at least half time.
-Generally, you must work at least four terms before you may apply for one term of sabbatical.
 Your service needs to be continuous; if you leave UC and later return, you’ll forfeit any sabbatical leave credit accrued before you left.
-If you’re a fiscal year appointee, you accrue sabbatical leave in six-month intervals.

 If you’re an academic year appointee, your sabbatical begins and ends on the same dates as your quarter or semester.
 The length of sabbatical for which you’re eligible depends on your length of service.